Josh Lowe Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in MLB.

-- The Dodgers have the 17th-ranked team ERA across all league pitching staffs (4.26).
+- The Dodgers have the 18th-ranked team ERA among all MLB pitching staffs (4.37).

-- The Dodgers rank 15th in baseball in home runs allowed (58 total, 1.1 per game).
+- Dodgers pitchers combine to rank 17th in baseball in home runs given up (61 total, 1.2 per game).

-- Syndergaard gets the start for the Dodgers, his 10th of the season.
-He is 1-3 with a 5.88 ERA and 30 strikeouts in 41 1/3 innings pitched.
+- Stone (0-0) starts for the Dodgers, his third of the season.

-- In his last time out on Saturday against the St. Louis Cardinals, the right-hander went five innings, giving up three earned runs while surrendering four hits.
+- His last appearance was on Monday against the Atlanta Braves, when the righty tossed four innings, surrendering five earned runs while giving up five hits.

-- In nine games this season, the 30-year-old has amassed an ERA of 5.88, with 6.5 strikeouts per nine innings.
-Opponents are batting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.